truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 ### Applying the HA License

-SCALE UI Enterprise customers see the End User License Agreement (EULA) screen the first time they log in.
+TrueNAS UI Enterprise customers see the End User License Agreement (EULA) screen the first time they log in.
-Sign the agreement to open the main SCALE **Dashboard**.
+Sign the agreement to open the main TrueNAS **Dashboard**.
 Apply the system license next.

 Go to **System > General Settings** and click **Add License** on the **Support** widget.
 Copy your license and paste it into the **License** field, then click **Save License**.